cytoscape/cytoscape-manual/docs/Styles.md

 To use **Enhanced Graphics**, first add the desired mapping to a new column in the **Node Table**.
 Then, create a **Style** for one of the **Custom Paint** properties using the new column in a **Passthrough Mapping**.
 This will add your custom defined chart or graphic to the nodes.

 An example of using **Enhanced Graphics** to add a second label to nodes is shown below.
 In this case, the yeast ORF ID is added as a secondary node label, and offset to the upper right of the node.
 For the full list of supported graphics types can be found <a href="http://www.rbvi.ucsf.edu/cytoscape/utilities3/enhancedcg.shtml">here</a>.
+The mapping for this is as follows:

+<code>label: attribute=name labelsize=10 outline=false background=false color=orange</code>

 ![](_static/images/Styles/EnhancedGraphicsLabel.png)